mongodb/genny/README.md

 ```

 You also need `libgrpc++-dev` and `libprotobuf-dev`, but here genny is more picky about the
 versions.
-They need to be 17 and 3.6.1 respectively.
-I ended up installing from source:
+They need to be >=1.16 and exactly 3.6.1 respectively.
+To install those from source:

 - protobuf: https://github.com/protocolbuffers/protobuf/blob/master/src/README.md
 - grpc: https://github.com/grpc/grpc/blob/master/src/cpp/README.md

-If you already installed the wrong versions with apt, you are better of uninstalling them:
+If you already installed the wrong versions with apt, you are better off uninstalling them:

 ```sh
 apt remove libgrpc++-dev libprotobuf-dev